High School Classical Guitar

 Students will be encouraged to attend and be part of world-class performances happening on campus every day.

 Students in the Classical Guitar program will participate in the BMC Chorus.
-In 2019, the BMC Chorus will join Maestro Keith Lockhart and the Brevard Music Center Orchestra in the season finale performance of Mahler's Symphony No. 2.
+The 2020 Season Finale will feature the BMC Chorus and Orchestra with Maestro Sebastian Lang-Lessing in a concert performance of Beethoven's Fidelio.